LK773M/Summary/README.md

 - **Frontend**: 🎨 React-based interface for interacting with the calendar.
 - **Features**:
   - 🗓️ Event creation, deletion, and updates.
-  - 🔑 Integration with service account keys for Google Calendar API.

 ---